- Fan Zone

 - Phone: 607-777-4196

-Annette Acuff begins her 14th year at the head cross country coach and assistant track coach at Binghamton.
+Annette Acuff begins her 15th season as the head cross country coach at Binghamton in 2014.
+She also serves as an assistant track & field coach for the Bearcats.
 During her tenure, Binghamton has built a successful Division I distance program from the ground up.

-In the past five seasons, the Binghamton men’s team has been one of the top cross country squads in the America East Conference.
+In the past six seasons, the Binghamton men’s team has been one of the top cross country squads in the America East Conference.
 After placing third in the 2008 conference meet, the Bearcats won the 2009 championship and were the runner-up the following year.
-Since 2008, Binghamton has had nine all-conference selections as well as the 2009 America East individual champion in Erik van Ingen.
+In 2013, Binghamton was also the runner-up.
+Since 2008, Binghamton has had 11 all-conference selections as well as the 2009 America East individual champion in Erik van Ingen.

-On the regional level, the Bearcat men were ranked in the USTFCCCA Northeast Region from 2008-10 and finished a program-best eighth place at the 2009 Northeast Regional Meet. van Ingen advanced to the NCAA Division Championship twice during his career (2009 and 2010) and finished 43rd overall at the 2010 national meet.
+On the regional level, the Bearcat men have been ranked in the USTFCCCA Northeast Region Poll in four of the last six seasons.
+They finished a program-best eighth place at the 2009 Northeast Regional Meet and were 10th in 2013. van Ingen advanced to the NCAA Division I Championships twice during his career (2009 and 2010) and finished 43rd overall at the 2010 national meet.

 The Binghamton women’s team, meanwhile, had the top freshman finisher at the 2009 America East Cross Country Meet and has posted six all-conference selections since 2004.
 In addition, the Bearcat women have had two All-Northeast Region selections as well as the 2006 ECAC individual champion.